 People, Harry handpicked her bouquet from the gardens at their home of Kensington Palace.
 Included in the bouquet was one of what People said was one of Diana's absolute favorites: forget-me-nots.
 The palace also told People that Harry had purposefully included his mother's favorite in his bride's bouquet.
-WPA Pool/Getty Images Entertainment/Getty Images
+2 The Flower Display WPA Pool/Getty Images Entertainment/Getty Images

 Meghan's bouquet wasn't the only place where the couple used flowers to tell a story.
 According to

 People, the impressive flower display set up at St. George's Cathedral also included a tribute to Princess Di.
 Some of the display's stand out flowers were white garden roses, another of Diana's favorites.
 People explained that she loved them enough for the tribute garden planted on the 20th anniversary of her death at Kensington Garden included white garden roses in a prominent position.
 According to People, Harry and Meghan worked with their florist to make sure that they'd be just as prominent at the wedding.
 3 The Reading WPA Pool/Getty Images Entertainment/Getty Images

 One of the toughest decisions at any wedding can be who to honor with readings during the ceremony — and Harry and Meghan decided to honor his mother's family with the only reading at their wedding.
 According to the

 Express, Harry and Meghan asked Lady Jane Fellowes, Princess Diana's sister, to give a reading during their Saturday wedding.

 “Prince Harry and Ms. Markle both feel honoured that Lady Jane will be representing her family and helping to celebrate the memory of the late Princess on the wedding day,” Kensington Palace said in a statement, as reported by the